 Kaikōura farmers are being supported to help understand and implement mahinga kai values.

 Predator Deadpool 2018: What's on the list…

 Feral cats, hedgehogs, ferrets.
 They may look cute and fluffy, but they are among a number of predators killing the

-The number of black-fronted tern chicks surviving to fledgling stage in the Waiau Toa/Clarence River has more than tripled since the start of a five-year protection programme.
+The number of black-fronted tern chicks surviving in the Waiau Toa/Clarence River has more than tripled since the start of a five-year protection programme.